Sign changes of Fourier coefficients for holomorphic eta-quotients: Introduction and statement of results

 closely resembles the Fourier expansion of $Q_2$.
 These functions are \begin{it}lacunary\end{it} (see \cite[Theorem 1.2]{CGR06} for the statement for $Q_2$), meaning that the set of $n$ for which the $n$-th Fourier coefficient is non-zero has density zero, and hence their Fourier coefficients cannot exhibit regular sign changes.
 Although the Fourier expansion (see \cite[Example 12.16 (12.34)]{Koehlerbook})

-also seems to resemble the Fourier expansions of $Q_2$ and $P_3$, we next see that the signs of the coefficients of $P_5$ satisfy a somewhat regular pattern related to the prime factorization of $n$ which is part of a more general phenomenon for larger $p$. \begin{thm}
+also resembles the Fourier expansions of $Q_2$ and $P_3$, we next see that the signs of the Fourier coefficients of $P_5$ satisfy a somewhat regular pattern related to the prime factorization of $n$ which is part of a more general phenomenon for larger $p$. \begin{thm}